 This tool will help you generate more flexible versions of Blueprint's grid.css and compressed.css and grid.png files.
 Whether you prefer 8, 10,16 or 24 columns in your design, this generator gives you a lot more flexibility when you are working with the Blueprint framework.

-This tool helps you to calculate an individual grid layout for your Blueprint-based web site or web application.
-Being a static grid framework you usually start with defining the total width of your grid and then seperate your workspace into columns.
-By default Blueprint comes with a 950px grid, which is devided into 24 columns.
+This tool helps you to calculate an individual grid layout for your Blueprint-based website or web application.
+Being a static grid framework, you usually start with defining the total width of your grid and then separate your workspace into columns.
+By default, Blueprint comes with a 950px grid, which is divided into 24 columns.
 However, often this configuration is not sufficient to create the kind of layout you have in mind.

 Construct is a visual layout editor based on Blueprint & jQuery, and exists both as a useful tool for CSS designers and as proof that a visual layout editor is possible to acheive with clean CSS & semantic HTML.